Sally-SH/VSP-LLM/README.md

 ## Model checkpoint

-You can find checkpoint of our model in [here](https://drive.google.com/drive/folders/1aBnm8XOWlRAGjPwcK2mYEGd8insNCx13?usp=sharing)
+You can find checkpoint of our model in [here](https://drive.google.com/drive/folders/1aBnm8XOWlRAGjPwcK2mYEGd8insNCx13?usp=sharing).
+Move the checkpoint to [`checkpoints`](checkpoints/).

 ## Preparation